noaione/yuusha-shoukan-ln/sources/v03/chapter1.md

 With that, Fate-san disappeared.
 Leaving behind a mysterious piece of advice...

-The 3rd Day of the Water month.Under the clear, refreshing skies, in preparations for the Sacred Tree Festival that we're heading to now, we are now standing before a large gondola and two white dragons.
+The 3rd Day of the Water month.
+Under the clear, refreshing skies, in preparations for the Sacred Tree Festival that we're heading to now, we are now standing before a large gondola and two white dragons.
 The Flying Dragon Flight, which is the means of transportation we're using to head towards the Elven